update your settings

 Champion surfer John McCarthy offers lessons and various multiday packages.

-Seasonal bus tours to the Burren and the Cliffs of Moher incorporating an easy 90-minute guided mountain walk.
+Offers seasonal bus tours to the Burren and the Cliffs of Moher, incorporating an easy one-hour guided walk.